 Their chocolate concoction follows a traditional process passed through generations.
 Its consistency is thick, the texture is grainy due to crushed cacao beans, and the flavor has the right balance of bitter and sweet.
 I’m not a fan of sugary drinks, but their chocolate drink is just perfect.
 You can also try other varieties of their chocolate drink like the Baguio Blend which has a twist of strawberry in it; for added sweetness.
 Aside from their traditional chocolate, they also offer common Filipino food like sinigang, sarciado, caldereta, and dinuguan.

 Choco-late de Batirol has 4 branches around Luzon Island.
 Their famous branch is located at Igorot Park of Camp John Hay, Baguio City.
-Click here to go back to the top.
+They are open everyday from 9:00 AM to 5:00 PM Click here to go back to the top.

 Feeling grumpy for being hungry?
 Why not try Grumpy Joe and let your spirits be lifted.
 The peculiar name came from the usual expression of the owner’s parents.
 Nevertheless, this small restaurant offers a mix of Filipino and American cuisine at large servings and affordable price.